Sancta Susanna: Critical reaction

-The controversy generated by the opera upon its premiere is reflected in the difficulty Hindemith faced, getting the work performed in the first place.
+The controversy generated by the opera upon its premiere is reflected in the difficulty Hindemith faced getting the work performed in the first place.
 Among his problems was finding a competent and willing conductor.
 Fritz Busch, who had premiered the composer's earlier operas, and who was seen as both progressive, and a champion of Hindemith's work, refused to offer his services on moral grounds.
-Upon its premiere, contemporary critic, Karl Grunsky wrote that the performance "signifies a desecration of our cultural institutions", and at a performance in Hamburg, concert goers were required to pledge in writing not to cause a disturbance during the performance.
+Upon its premiere, contemporary critic, Karl Grunsky wrote that the performance "signifies a desecration of our cultural institutions", and at a performance in Hamburg, concertgoers were required to pledge in writing not to cause a disturbance during the performance.
 Even as recently as 2024, performances of the work have attracted criticism from Christian organisations and adverse reactions from audiences.
 The 2024 performance was directed by Florentina Holzinger and includes "an actress with dwarfism dressed as the Pope being raised up into the air and spun around by a robotic arm, while another performs Eminem songs dressed as Jesus", "naked performers appearing as clappers in church bells, others scaling walls while wearing only harnesses, and a crucifix-shaped sword being thrust down an actress’s throat", and "a performer has a piece of their very real flesh cut off and fried on a stove".